 Office condo near L'Arc de Triomphe

 Needless to say, real estate prices in France became quite volatile after 2008, with some areas recovering shortly, others experiencing a second recession, and the prices in far northeastern France, in Lille and Hauts de France, seem to have never recovered, with Lille having precipitously declined in the last year.
+This area north of Paris is known as France's Rust Belt, and Lille was particularly dependent upon the textile industry.

 There were also certain metropolitan areas, Paris and Bordeaux, which had some 20+% price gains during their holding period.
 This has been attributed to foreign buyers.
 Paris is one of those world cities that attracts “flight capital”, money brought in by foreign investors who fear their own governments.
 London, New York, Los Angeles and San Francisco are other examples.
 Bordeaux has also attracted foreign buyers through its increasingly attractive quality of life and beautification, with accelerating price appreciation over the last year.